iamjohnbarker/live-stream-break/README.md

 ## How it works
 ### Connections
-All you have to do it lauch the application, attached your computer to a live video switcher (e.g. via HDMI/Mini Display) and set the display window to full screen on your output window.
+All you have to do it launch the application, attached your computer to a live video switcher (e.g. via HDMI/Mini Display) and set the display window to full screen on your output window.

 ### Google Sheets
 Grab the ID from whatever Google Sheet you want to pull info from (you can use [this sheet](https://docs.google.com/spreadsheets/d/1CPsvb5-kmFa4rSAH89j0B1Bb4DFLfK8_QlhVvwthyAU/edit?usp=sharing) as a template).